-Services that are covered for you What you must pay when you get these services Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Home health agency care\

+Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.

-Covered services include, but are not limited to: Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) Physical therapy, occupational therapy, and speech therapy Medical and social services Medical equipment and supplies There is no coinsurance, copayment, or deductible for each Medicare-covered home health visit.
+Covered services include, but are not limited to:

+- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies - \This service may require prior authorization.
+See Section 2.1 of this chapter for details.

+There is no coinsurance, copayment, or deductible for each Medicare-covered home health visit.
 However, the applicable cost sharing listed elsewhere in this medical benefits chart will apply if the item is covered under a different benefit.
 For example, durable medical equipment not provided by a home health agency.

-This service may require prior authorization.
-See Section 2.1 of this chapter for details. services must be provided by Providence Home Services or other plan-authorized provider.
+All home health care and services must be provided by Providence Home Services or other plan-authorized provider.